 The item "Consolidated social security" includes a defined contribution savings and retirement scheme in the form of a savings policy for the Group's Senior Management.
-The savings policy for the Group's Senior Management accrued \in 58 thousand in 2022 and its mathematical provision at year-end came to \in 664 thousand.
-In 2021, it accrued premiums of 63 million euros and its mathematical provision at year-end was 595 million euros.
-These premiums do not include any voluntary contributions made by the executives.
+The savings policy in favour of the Group's senior management accrued $\in$ 61 thousand in company contributions and $\in$ 12 thousand in individual contributions from executives in 2023.
+Its mathematical provision at year-end 2023 amounted to $\in$ 746 thousand.
+In 2022, it accrued premiums amounting to $\in$ 58 thousand in company contributions and $\in$ 4 thousand in individual contributions from the executives.
+The mathematical provision at the end of that year was $\in$ 664 thousand.

 The Group also has a collective insurance policy in effect to formalise its retirement pension commitments with certain members of Senior Management and the CEO.
 These defined contribution policies are also externalised and regular contributions are made for the different members of the group (Note 21).
-In 2022, this policy generated premium payments of \in 591 thousand (\in 1,118 thousand in 2021) and \in 1,102 thousand was surrendered, while in 2021 there were no surrenders.
-The mathematical provision for pensions for members of Senior Management amounted to \in 9,246 thousand at 31 December 2022 (\in 11,677 thousand in 2021).
-The contributions made are not shown in the table above because they are nonvested remuneration, since there are events and circumstances that may entail their non-payment in the future.
+In 2023, this policy generated premium payments of $\leqslant$ 542 thousand ( $\leqslant$ 626 thousand in 2022) and no surrenders took place ( $\leqslant$ 1,102 in surrenders in 2022).
+The mathematical provision for pensions for members of Senior Management amounted to $\leqslant$ 11,014 thousand at 31 December 2023 ( $\leqslant$ 10,656 thousand in 2022).
+The contributions made are not shown in the table above because they are non-vested remuneration, since there are events and circumstances that may entail their non-payment in the future.

-In 2022 and 2021, the Group paid \in 55 thousand in D&O insurance premiums for members of Senior Management and other executives with decision-making powers at the Group.
+In 2023, the Group paid $\leqslant$ 32 thousand in D&O insurance premiums ( $\leqslant$ 55 thousand in 2022) for members of Senior Management and other executives with decision-making powers at the Group.

-At 31 December 2022 and 2021, no advances or loans had been granted by the Parent to the members of its Board of Directors or Senior Management and no obligations had been assumed on their behalf as way of guarantee or collateral.
+At 31 December 2023 and 2022, no advances or loans had been granted by the Parent to the members of its Board of Directors or Senior Management and no obligations had been assumed on their behalf as way of guarantee or collateral.